 Fermented foods are extremely good for you.
 They’re an excellent source of probiotics and you’re also getting plenty of nutrients from the ingredients that were fermented.
 The process works well for storing foods too, extending shelf life significantly.

 Unfortunately, fermentation isn’t good for tyramine content at all.
 This means that foods like kimchi and pickles will all be high in tyramine.

 You need to be very careful of fermented soy products.
-There are many of these, including tempeh, bean curd, and miso soup.
+There are many of these, including tempeh, bean curd, and miso paste.
 Tofu is a mixed bag here.
 Some types are fermented, so may be particularly bad on a low tyramine diet, while others are non-fermented, which leads to lower tyramine.

 We’re highlighting fermented soy products, as soybeans are a notable source of tyramine on their own.
 So, you get a double whammy with fermented soy products, making them an especially bad choice.